CarsonYang518/AAAI24-AES-AFG/README.md

 # Unveiling the Tapestry of Automated Essay Scoring: A Comprehensive Investigation of Accuracy, Fairness, and Generalizability
-These are the implemented codes our paper **Unveiling the Tapestry of Automated Essay Scoring: A Comprehensive Investigation of Accuracy, Fairness, and Generalizability** ([Full Paper Here](https://arxiv.org/abs/2401.05655)), which has been accepted as a full paper on AAAI 2024.
+These are the implemented codes for our paper **Unveiling the Tapestry of Automated Essay Scoring: A Comprehensive Investigation of Accuracy, Fairness, and Generalizability** ([Full Paper Here](https://arxiv.org/abs/2401.05655)), which has been accepted as a full paper on AAAI 2024.

 # Dataset
 The dataset we used can be access [here](https://github.com/scrosseye/persuade_corpus_2.0).